lirantal/agent-rules/__template__/nodejs/_commands/github-issue-impl.command.md

 ## Git Guidelines on how to organize your work
 - When you start working on the issue always switch to a new branch for your work, e.g branch name: `docs/issue-123`, `feat/issue-123`, `fix/issue-123`
 - Always commit your changes with clear and concise commit messages, follow conventional commit style.
-- Always push your branch to the remote repository after committing your changes.
+- Always push your branch to the remote repository after committing your changes and ensuring linters and tests pass.
 - Always create a pull request using the `gh` CLI, describing your changes and link it to the issue.

 ## Monitor CI status to address any issues